hiraq/downloader/README.md

 # Notes

-My motivation to create this simple script just to have fun, so dont be too serious here, if you think you can add more functionality (maybe like hooks?) just fork it, okay?
+My motivation to create this simple script just for have fun, so dont be too serious here, if you think you can add more functionality (maybe like hooks?) just fork it, okay?